Home Federal Crimes Voter and Election Fraud

 • Casting Multiple Votes: It is illegal to vote multiple times, with penalties of imprisonment up to five years, plus $10,000 in fines.

-• Registration Fraud: A person who registers to vote who is not eligible to vote for any reason (such as not being a U.S. citizen), or provides false information in registering to vote is committing a federal offense under Title 52, Voting and Elections, §10307.
+• Registration Fraud: A person who registers to vote who is not eligible to vote for any reason (such as not being a U.S. citizen) or provides false information in registering to vote is committing a federal offense under Title 52, Voting and Elections, §10307.

 • Selling a Vote: It is a federal crime to sell a vote to any candidate.
-A person who accepts payment to vote or not vote, whether you perform the act or not, you can face severe penalties.
+A person who accepts payment to vote or not vote, whether you perform the act or not, can face severe penalties.

 • Felons Voting: Depending on the state, a person who has a felony conviction may have lost the right to vote.
-In California, felons who are not currently serving a state or federal prison term and not found mentally incompetent can now register to vote.
+In California, felons who are not currently serving a state or federal prison term and are not found mentally incompetent can now register to vote.

-• Non-Citizen Voting: It is illegal for any person who is not a citizen of the USA to vote in a federal election, or to falsely claim to be a citizen to gain the ability to vote in an election.
+• Non-Citizen Voting: It is illegal for any person who is not a citizen of the USA to vote in a federal election or to falsely claim to be a citizen to gain the ability to vote in an election.

 State and Federal Penalties for Voter Fraud or Election Fraud